Namann-14/bajaj-hackathon/Readme.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see below for details.

 ```
 MIT License